thindil/steamsky/bin/doc/MODDING.md

   Skills.
 - Each value for skills must be separated by semicolon and space: `; `
 - Each value have format Skill Name`:`Attribute Name`:`Description.
 Attribute
-  Name must be name of existing attribute from AttributesNames list.
+  Name must be name of existing attribute from Attributes list.
 Example:
   *Gunnery:Dexterity:Used by gunners, determine chance to hit enemy in ship combat*
 - Whole Skills entry must be done in one line (if your text editor have